Docs-Geek/api-documentation-course/docs/exercises/class-3.md

 | paths      |             | {}                                    |
 | components | schemas     | {}                                    |

+View the answer in the "Answers" section at the bottom.

 ## 2. Copy the starter `info.description`

 1. On **line 5**, delete the existing text following `description:`.